 (B) apply communication skills that demonstrate consideration

 and respect for individual differences and perspectives; and

 techniques in various situations.

 self-concept.
 The student develops the capacity for self-assessment

 and evaluation, goal setting, and decision making in order to develop

 a healthy self-concept.
-The student is expected to explain and demonstrate
+The student is expected to describe how internal

 (4) Mental health and wellness--risk and protective

 factors.
 The student recognizes the influence of various factors influencing